This architecture shows how to extend an on-premises Active Directory domain to Azure to provide distributed authentication services.

 invocationID will cause minor additional bandwidth usage during replication, but this is usually not significant.

 The second issue can contribute to RID pool exhaustion in the domain, especially if the RID pool size has been configured to be larger than the default.
 Consider that if the domain has been around for a very long time, or is used for workflows requiring repetitive creation and deletion of accounts, the domain may already be nearing RID pool exhaustion.
-It is a good practice to monitor the domain for RID pool exhaustion warning events – see the Managing RID Issuance article.
+It's a good practice to monitor the domain for RID pool exhaustion warning events – see the Managing RID Issuance article.

 The third issue is relatively benign as long as an authoritative domain controller is available when a domain controller VM in Azure is restarted.
-If all domain controllers in a domain are running in Azure, and they are all simultaneously shutdown and deallocated, on restart each DC will fail to find an authoritative replica.
+If all domain controllers in a domain are running in Azure, and they are all simultaneously shut down and deallocated, on restart each DC will fail to find an authoritative replica.
 Fixing this condition requires manual intervention – see the How to force authoritative and non-authoritative synchronization for DFSR-replicated sysvol replication article.

 AD DS servers provide authentication services and are an attractive target for attacks.
 To secure them, prevent direct Internet connectivity by placing the AD DS servers in a separate subnet with an NSG acting as a firewall.
 Close all ports on the AD DS servers except those necessary for authentication, authorization, and server synchronization.
 For more information, see Active Directory and Active Directory Domain Services Port Requirements.